Esssssss31/Making-PUV-Realtime-Information-Available-On-Google-Maps-with-GTFS-and-SafeTravelPH/README.md

 This project is licensed under the [LICENSE] License.
 See the [LICENSE](LICENSE) file for more details.

 ***
+To connect your completed project to Google Maps or Google Transit, you will need to create a Google Cloud project, enable the Google Transit API, and set up the necessary credentials and authentication.

+Here are the basic steps you can follow:

+1. Go to the Google Cloud Console (console.cloud.google.com) and create a new project.

+2. Enable the Google Transit API for your project by navigating to the API Library and searching for "Transit".

+3. Set up authentication by creating a service account and generating a private key for your project.
+This will allow your project to authenticate with the Google Transit API and access the required resources.

+4. Update your project's code to use the Google Transit API client library, which provides a set of APIs and tools for interacting with the API.

+5. Use the client library to upload your GTFS feeds to Google Transit and update them with real-time information as it becomes available.

+6. Test your integration by checking that your GTFS feeds are being displayed correctly on Google Maps and that real-time updates are being processed and displayed correctly.

+The specific implementation details will depend on the programming language and framework you are using for your project, as well as the specific requirements of your transit agency and the Google Transit API.
+You can refer to the official Google Transit API documentation and client libraries for more information and guidance on how to integrate with the API.

+## Registration to Google Transit

+To use the Google Transit API and publish your transit agency's data on Google Maps, you need to register your transit agency with Google.
+This registration process involves providing information about your agency, such as its name, location, and contact information, as well as submitting a data feed in the GTFS format.

+Once your agency is registered, you will receive a transit-agency-id that you will need to include in your GTFS feed to associate it with your agency.
+This ID will be used to identify your agency and its data in the Google Transit API.

+You do not need to include any information about your registration or certification in your code or repository.
+The registration process is separate from the development and deployment of your software, and it is managed through the Google Transit Partner program.
+Once your agency is registered and your data feed is published on Google Maps, your app or software can access the data using the Google Transit API client library and the appropriate credentials and authentication.

+***
 Here are the general steps you could follow to build the codebase for a bus transit agency to publish GTFS feeds to Google Maps based on real-time data from a mobile app via MQTT and Apache Kafka: